MyoPhys/fatigue_robustness/README.md

    - This script requires edits to include metadata matching the individual trials being analyzed.
 Specifically, MTU Length, Muscle Mass, and Force Threshold from Metadata.csv must be entered in lines 6, 7, and 8, respectively.
    - Outputs the following variables: max_tendon, max_force, load_pre, overshoot, e_return,direct,  peak_tendonp, peak_fasciclep, peak_MTUp, peak_fasciclev, loading_power, loading_time, recoiltime
    - All raw files for LAMSA type contractions were analyzed and data were compiled into *LAMSA Data V3.csv*
-   - Data were compiled in creation of Table 3.
-Individual plots were used in the creation of Figures 4 and 5.
+   - This script will create a plot of the data for the individual trial being run and was used in the creation of Figures 4 and 5.
+7. "LAMSA Data V3.csv"
 8. "Analyze ISO Results v2.r" - code to run ANOVAs and create boxplots for isotonic data.
 Used to create Table 2 and Figure 6.
 9. "Analyze LAMSA Results v2.r" - code to run ANOVAs and create boxplots for LaMSA data.
 Used to create Table 4 Figure 6.